yoni702/Compie_FinalProject/Part_1/ReadmePart1.md

-# This Section contains part 2 and 3 of the final project
+# This Section contains part 1 of the Final Project

 #### Table of Contents
  * [Git Repository](#Git)